munirkizilcali/weatheralert/README.md

 6. When accessing NOAA API, CAP/XML format needs to be used to retrieve the data using `Accept: application/cap+xml` instead of JSON
 7. Alertus API can be used with JSON
 8. Internet resources and guides can be used but copy and paste is strictly forbidden.
 Candidate must be able to explain the code and answer the related questions line by line during the following interview.
+9. The application needs to be platform independent: needs to work in Windows and Linux environments.

 ### Resources that you can use
 1. Alertus REST API Documentation (Swagger) Page: https://demo.alertustech.com/alertusmw/swag.jsp (Credentials will be shared by our HR Representative)